Ebony (magazine)

-Ebony is a monthly magazine that focuses on news, culture, and entertainment.
-Its target audience is the Black-American community, and its coverage includes the lifestyles and accomplishments of influential black people, fashion, beauty, and politics.
+Ebony is a monthly American lifestyle magazine that focuses on the lifestyles and accomplishments of influential black people, fashion, beauty, and politics.

-Ebony magazine was founded in Chicago in 1945 by John H. Johnson, for his Johnson Publishing Company.
+Ebony was founded in Chicago in 1945 by John H. Johnson, for his Johnson Publishing Company.
 He sought to address African-American issues, personalities and interests in a positive and self-affirming manner.
 Its cover photography typically showcases African-American public figures, including entertainers and politicians, such as Dorothy Dandridge, Lena Horne, Diana Ross, Michael Jackson, former U.S. senator Carol Moseley Braun of Illinois, U.S. first lady Michelle Obama, Beyoncé, Tyrese Gibson, and Tyler Perry.
 Each year, Ebony selects the "100 Most Influential Blacks in America".

 After 71 years, in June 2016, Johnson Publishing sold both Ebony and Jet, another Johnson publication, to a private equity firm called Clear View Group.
 The new publisher is known as Ebony Media Corporation.
 After the publication went bankrupt in July 2020, it was purchased for $14 million by Junior Bridgeman in December 2020.

 History

 1945–1969

 Ebony was founded by John H. Johnson in 1945.
-The magazine was named by Johnson's wife, Eunice Walker Johnson, thinking of the dark wood.
-The magazine was patterned on the format of Life magazine.
+It was named by Johnson's wife, Eunice Walker Johnson, thinking of the dark wood.
+It was patterned on the format of the magazine Life.
 Ebony published its first issue on November 1, 1945, with an initial press run of 25,000 copies that sold out completely.
-Ebony's earlier content focused on African-American sports and entertainment figures, but eventually began including black achievers and celebrities of many different professions.
+Ebony's earlier content focused on African-American sports and entertainment figures, but began including black achievers and celebrities of different professions.